Ojlit/package-management/JENKINS-INSTALLATION/READme.md

    + Add Tomcat URL (http://ipAddress:PortNumber)
    + Generate the Pipeline Script and copy the output
    + Paste the copied output inside the curly bracket for the respective node stage
+   + NB: When using the scp to copy package to Tomcat, an sshagent is added to the groovy script to provide authentication into Tomcat server
+   + NB: When using the scp to copy package to Tomcat, go to Tomcat server CLI and change permissions recursively to the tomcat9 or webapps directory
 + For Email Notification,
    + Select Pipeline Syntax  ==>
    + Select "Extended Email" in the "Sample Step" dropdown menu,